 What is your Funeral policy worth?

 It should also be noted that, one can access the value and status of the funeral policy if it has been held for a long time.
 If one cannot afford a private undertaker or the deceased has no family or is homeless, the police will be notified and will arrange for the body to be moved to a state mortuary.
 In such circumstances, the deceased is given a pauper funeral and buried in a designated area within the municipal cemetery.

-To get a FREE funeral cover quote please complete and send the form above the article
+To get your family funeral cover quote please complete and submit the form above the article